 I’ll break this review down into a couple of different parts, not particularly in this order; the visual presentation (graphics), the audio work such as soundtrack and voice acting, the gameplay mechanics, the technical stability and performance of the game, and the story.
-When I talk about the game’s performance and visual appeal, it will be referring to my personal experience playing the PC version of the game at 1080p, maximum settings (referred to as Mein Leben in the game’s menu) on my gaming PC with the following specs:
+When I talk about the game’s performance and visual appeal, it will be referring to my personal experience playing the PC version of the game at 1080p, maximum settings (referred to as Mein Leben in the game’s menu) on my gaming PC.

 This, obviously, means that this game is not appropriate for children.
-If you are a parent and/or you’re considering buying this game for a child, you should know that it includes depictions of Adolf Hitler, grotesque violence (even if it is against Nazis), sexual inuendos, at least one brief sex scene (although no genitalia are actually shown on screen), and at least one instance of a very pregnant lady with her shirt off, covered in the blood of her enemies, screaming, and shooting the crap out of a group of Nazis trying to storm into the room on her (That moment was more hilarious than anything, but there are bare breasts front and center on the screen).
+If you are a parent and/or you’re considering buying this game for a child, you should know that it includes depictions of Adolf Hitler, grotesque violence (even if it is against Nazis), sexual innuendos, at least one brief sex scene (although no genitalia are actually shown on screen).
+At least one instance of a very pregnant lady with her shirt off, covered in the blood of her enemies, screaming and shooting the crap out of a group of Nazis.
+Trying to storm into the room on her (That moment was hilarious, but there are bare breasts front and center on the screen).

 It’s hard to review a game’s “story” without giving too much away, but suffice it to say, I was very pleasantly surprised with how much attention was given to the story in the last Wolfenstein game I played, and this game continued on that excellence.